 absorption of fat and fat-soluble vitamins, including vitamin D.

-malabsorption in cystic fibrosis patients.
+absorption of fat.
 Despite daily vitamin D

 supplementation, serum vitamin D concentrations remain low in children,